Here is our extensive list of the different types of Blackjack:

 - The dealer can peek for blackjack when a player takes insurance.

 - Insurance pays out at a rate of 5:2.

-- The player is allowed to double down on a split.
+- The player can double down on a split.

-- All other pairs can be split into three or four hands depending where you happen to be playing.
+- All other pairs can be split into three or four hands depending where you are to be playing.
 Aces cannot be re-split.

 - Aces can only be split once and only get one card.

 - When the player wins blackjack, he gets even money.